 - In younger people, the lens is elastic and changes shape easily, allowing the eyes to focus clearly on both near and distant objects.

 - As people reach their mid-40s, biochemical changes occur in the proteins within the lens, causing them to harden and lose elasticity.
-This causes a number of vision problems.
-For example, loss of elasticity causes presbyopia, or far-sightedness, requiring reading glasses in almost everyone as they age.
+This loss of elasticity causes presbyopia, commonly called far-sightedness, and creates the need for reading glasses in almost everyone as they age.
+At this same stage there can be other changes in the lens that can affect the vision, such as reduced ability to see in dim light, but that don't have much effect on the ability to read the eye chart.
+When considered together, these changes, including presbyopia, are called dysfunctional lens syndrome.

 - Cataracts develop when proteins in the lens clump together, forming cloudy (opaque) areas.
-The lens also changes color from transparent to a yellowish or brownish tint, which further worsens visual sharpness.
+The lens can also change color from transparent to a yellowish or brownish tint, which further worsens visual sharpness.

-- Depending on how dense they are and where they are located, cataracts can block the passage of light through the lens and interfere with the formation of images on the retina, causing vision to become cloudy.
+- Depending on how dense they are and where they are located, these cloudy areas can block the passage of light through the lens and interfere with the formation of images on the retina, causing vision to become cloudy.

 - Age-related cataracts usually develop slowly over several years.
 With cataracts due to other causes, loss of vision may progress rapidly.